mytech-today-now/business_search/readme.md

 - **Select from a set of predefined business categories** (e.g., “lawyers,” “florists,” “hospitals,” etc.).
 - **Add custom categories** (key:value pairs) when needed.
 - **Fetch business data from OpenStreetMap’s Overpass API** (no API key required).
-- **Parse results into CSV files** containing fields such as name, address, phone, email, and website.
+- **Parse results into XLXS files** containing fields such as name, address, phone, email, and website.
-- **Download individual CSVs** or bundle all XLSXs into a single ZIP file via the JSZip library.
+- **Download individual XLSXs** or bundle all XLSXs into a single ZIP file via the JSZip library.
 - Quickly assemble mailing lists of potential clients for direct marketing, outreach, or data analysis purposes.

 ## User Personas & Use Cases